Vindija Cave: Dating

 The Neanderthal remains at Vindija were found in a Mousterian context; some of the remains occurred in a level with some mixed Aurignacian artefacts.
-Several of the Neanderthal samples from Vindija also yielded surprisingly late dates when directed dated, yielding dates as late as 28,000–29,000 BP.
+Several of the Neanderthal samples from Vindija also yielded surprisingly late dates when directly dated, yielding dates as late as 28,000–29,000 BP.
 This led to suggestions that Neanderthals might have survived longer than previously thought and that the Neanderthals at Vindija might have lived concurrently with modern humans.
 However, later dating methods using more advanced techniques revealed that these earlier dating results were erroneous.
 The erroneous dates were due to contamination by modern carbon, as minute amounts of modern contamination may result in large errors for very old samples.

 In 2017, researchers from the Oxford Radiocarbon Accelerator Unit applied a new technique using AMS ultrafiltration based on the extraction of hydroxyproline to directly date several samples from Vindija Cave.
 Their direct AMS dating results show that the Neanderthal finds at Vindija are older than 44,000 BP.
 Since this is earlier than the arrival of the first modern humans to the region, the Vindija Neanderthals most likely did not intermix with modern humans.

 Archaeogenetics

 In 2010, the first draft sequence of the Neanderthal genome was reconstructed primarily from three low coverage genomes from Vindija Cave, taken from Vindija 33.16, Vindija 33.25 and Vindija 33.26.

-Hajdinjak et al. (2017) sequenced a high coverage genome from Vindija 33.19.
+Prüfer et al. (2017) sequenced a high coverage genome from Vindija 33.19.
 At around 30-fold coverage, Vindija 33.19 is the second high coverage Neanderthal genome to be sequenced, after the Altai Neanderthal from Denisova Cave.
 In 2018, researchers sequenced a low coverage genome from an undiagnosed bone fragment, Vindija 87 (directly dated to around 47,000 BP) and concluded that the fragment most likely came from the same individual as Vindija 33.19.

 Devièse et al. (2017) applied collagen peptide mass fingerprinting, and Zooarchaeology by Mass Spectrometry (ZooMS), to sort through several unidentified fossil fragments recovered from Vindija Cave.
 They successfully identified a new Neanderthal fossil fragment, Vindija *28.
 Most of the fossil fragments that were identifiable by ZooMS were classified as belonging to Ursus.
 This was confirmed by Slon et al. (2017) who tested a soil sample from Vindija for mitochondrial DNA (mtDNA).
 Most of the classifiable mtDNA was ascribed to Ursus, coming predominately from Ursus ingressus.

 Hajdinjak et al. (2018) found that the individuals Vindija 33.16, Vindija 33.25, Vindija 33.26 and Vindija 33.19, were genetically closest to each other than any other Neanderthal individuals on record.
 DNA analysis revealed that Vindija 87, and thus most likely Vindija 33.19, was female.